Welfare FAQ

 • https://www.nhs.uk/pregnancy/

-It may also be useful to maintain social connections during your time at Mont Rose College.
+Maintaining social connections during your time at Mont Rose College may also be helpful.
 You may also wish to practice Mindfulness.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone.
+Still, if you are interested, it involves taking a walk, meditating, watching a movie, listening to music, having a bath, getting enough sleep, exercising, or anything that may make you feel better about yourself.
+We are a confidential service here to help support and keep you safe.

 • What if I have a Mental Health Condition?

-If you have a Mental Health Condition such as Low Self-Esteem, Depression, Schizophrenia, Eating Disorder, Bi-Polar, Personality Disorder, PTSD, Paranoia, Self-Harm, Body Dysmorphia, OCD, Phobias, please contact your GP, Crisis Team of your Borough or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as taking a break from your Course, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+If you have a Mental Health Condition such as Low Self-Esteem, Depression, Schizophrenia, Eating Disorder, Bi-Polar, Personality Disorder, PTSD, Paranoia, Self-Harm, Body Dysmorphia, OCD and Phobias.
+Please get in touch with the Welfare Service.
+We are located on the 1st Floor Mont Rose House.
+We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as taking a break from your course, reasonable adjustments, a hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • What if I feel Lonely?

-If you feel lonely, please contact your GP or the Welfare Service.
+If you feel lonely, the Welfare Service.
 We are located on the 1st Floor.
 We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • Samaritans